Rental system

 Cons:

-• Fewer central listings; harder to find as a foreigner
+• Fewer central listings; harder to find as a foreign resident

 • Some buildings have no elevator (inconvenient on upper floors)